aniket32/DFO_DA-RAN/README.md

 Drone Assisted Radio Access Networks(DA-RAN) implementation using Dispersed Flies Optimization(DFO)

-Run the DA-RAN.py file to generate csv and txt files needed for 2D plot
+Run the DFO DA-RAN.py file to generate csv and txt files needed for 2D plot Run the PLOT_2D.py to generate the final plots

 Future work: